tomaspz/weather-dashboard/README.md

 ## Screenshot:

-## URL of the deployed application.
+## URL of the deployed application:

-## URL of the GitHub repository.
+## URL of the GitHub repository: